-The CSC also offers individualized instruction in reading and writing including assistance with course writing assignments.
-If you would like help with your reading or writing in any course, please come to the CSC to meet with an instructor and enroll in ENGL 102-Writing Skills Laboratory; or ENGL 103-Reading Skills Laboratory (see the class schedule or the English program section of the catalog and class schedule for more information).
+The LRC also offers individualized instruction in reading and writing including assistance with course writing assignments.
+If you would like help with your reading or writing in any course, please come to the LRC to meet with an instructor and enroll in ENGL 102-Writing Skills Laboratory; or ENGL 103-Reading Skills Laboratory (see the class schedule or the English program section of the catalog and class schedule for more information).

-To use tutoring services, or any of the other CSC services or facilities, student must be enrolled in ENGL102, a co-requisite for ENGL 092, ENGL 139, ENGL 142A, and ENGL 142B.
-If they are not enrolled in any of these courses, student may sign up for ACSKL 875N, a free non-credit class.
+To use tutoring services, or any of the other LRC services or facilities, student must be enrolled in ENGL102, the recommended support class for other English classes.
+If they are not enrolled in any of these courses, students may sign up for ACSKL 875N, a free non-credit class.